gfranko/jquery.selectBoxIt.js/README.markdown

 	- An event API triggered on the original select box element that calls the plugin

-    -A method API providing methods to interact with the dropdown list (i.e. Search, Open, Disable, Set Options).
+    - A method API providing methods to interact with the dropdown list (i.e. Search, Open, Disable, Set Options).

 	- Passes jsHint with no errors